- NTNU students, NTNU TTO and employees of NTNU or Central Norway Regional Health Authority may submit applications for funding.

 The purpose of a pilot project is to establish an organizational and/or technological basis for a main project, such as various clarifications to mitigate technical and commercial risks.
 Pilot projects can apply for grants up to NOK 200,000, for a maximum project period of 6 months.
 Applications are accepted year-round.

 Main projects include activities related to development, quality control and verification for the purpose of mitigating technical and commercial risks.
 Main projects can apply for grants up to NOK 1,000,000, for a maximum project period of 12 months.
-In 2017 there are 3 jury treatment in January, May and October.

 THE FOLLOWING ADDITIONAL CONDITIONS APPLY TO STUDENT APPLICATIONS:

 The project must be affiliated with a university department or TTO.
 The student(s) must clear the application with their department, and the department (or TTO) must be willing to be responsible for the project.
 NTNU Discovery does not assign a main project to students.
 We recommend students to apply for Forny-student.

 Eligible costs include:

 - Personnel expenses and indirect costs: salary costs required for necessary activities to develop the idea and increase the project’s value.